England. Change location

 • watching videos

-Your understanding of music-theory concepts will be enriched through practical exercises.
-These are designed to improve your aural skills and musicianship, and to develop your proficiency with handling notation.
-You'll use specialist music-notation software which is supplied as part of the module materials, and you'll need to download and install this before you begin.
+Your understanding of music theory concepts will be enriched through practical exercises.
+These are designed to improve your aural skills, musicianship and to develop your proficiency with handling notation.
+You'll use specialist music-notation software, that is supplied as part of the module materials, which you'll need to download and install before you begin.
 You'll also need to buy a MIDI keyboard controller to use with the software.

 You don't need any prior knowledge of musical notation in order to study this module, but some basic preparation in advance will be helpful.
 You'll be directed to websites where you can gain relevant information.
 The module is presented online, with two accompanying printed scores booklets, and the text is interspersed with musical recordings and guidance videos.